spiral/docs/docs/en/http/routing.md

 // Default behavior generates: /page/nekotoriy-put
 ```

-To overcome this limitation, you can replace the default URI handler for a route with a custom encoding function using
+To change this behavior, you can replace the default URI handler for a route with a custom encoding function using
 the `withPathSegmentEncoder` method.
 This method allows you to define a custom function for segment encoding.

 **Here is an example**